 The root of the problem is increased pressure of blood in the veins of the lower leg.
 This causes fluid to ‘ooze out’ of the veins beneath the skin, followed by swelling, thickening, and damage to the skin.
 The damaged skin may eventually break down to form an ulcer.

 The increased pressure of blood in the leg veins is due to blood pooling in the smaller veins next to the skin.
 This pooling occurs because the valves in the larger veins are damaged by a previous thrombosis (blood clot) causing blockage of the vein, or by weakening of the walls of the veins causing the valves to malfunction, as in varicose veins.
 When the valves no longer function properly gravity causes blood to backflow down the leg in the erect individual and pool in the lower leg veins.
 This produces high pressure in the veins which results in damage to the surrounding tissue and ultimately to skin breakdown and ulceration.

 TREATMENT OF LEG ULCERS

-Accurate diagnosis in leg ulcers needs to identify the cause of the ulcer and show the specific veins that are malfunctioning and what is wrong with them.
-Treatment for all leg ulcers requires carefully prescribed elastic stockings or rigid leg coverings.
+Accurate diagnosis in leg ulcers involves identifying the cause of the ulcer and showing the specific veins that are malfunctioning and what is wrong with them.
+Treatment for all leg ulcers requires carefully prescribed elastic stockings or a form of compression wrap.
 In addition, many of the problems that cause the ulcers can be repaired by techniques such as injection treatment, minimally invasive elimination of certain veins, or reconstructive surgery in the deep veins.
-Some of this can be done in the office, and other parts require in-patient hospital procedures.
-With specific diagnosis and aggressive correction more than half of leg ulcers can be healed well enough to prevent their recurrence.
+Some of this can be done in the office, and other parts require inpatient hospital procedures.
+With specific diagnosis and aggressive correction, more than half of leg ulcers can go on to heal.